Title 37: Patents, Trademarks, and Copyrights

 (i) A declaration that the applicant is authorized to submit the application and that the statements made are correct to the best of that person's knowledge; and

-(ii) The handwritten signature of the applicant, accompanied by the typed or printed name of that person.
+(ii) The typed, printed, or handwritten signature of the applicant, accompanied by the typed or printed name of that person if the signature is handwritten.

 (c) One registration per mask work.